DevAlone/tagit/README.md

 1. Clone this repository
 2. install dependencies
 `npm install`
-3. run watch.sh
+3. Run watch.sh
 `./watch.sh`
-4. load `./build/manifest.json` using your favorite browser(Firefox or Chrome)
+4. Load `./build/manifest.json` using your favorite browser(Firefox or Chrome)

 # How to build a production version

 1. Clone this repository
-2. install dependencies
+2. Install dependencies
 `npm install`
-3. build
+3. Build
 `./build.sh`

 It will generate next files and directories: